MicrosoftDocs/learn/learn-pr/wwl-data-ai/orchestrate-data-movement-transformation-azure-data-factory/includes/4-debug-pipelines.md

 During the building of Mapping Data Flows, you can interactively watch how the data shapes and transformations are executing so that you can debug them.
 To use this functionality, it is first necessary to turn on the “Data Flow Debug” feature.

-The debug session can be used both in Data Flow design sessions, as well as during pipeline debug execution of data flows.
+The debug session can be used both in Data Flow design sessions, and during pipeline debug execution of data flows.
 After the debug mode is on, you will actually build the data flow with an active Spark Cluster.
 The Spark cluster will close once the debug is off.
 You do have a choice in what compute you're going to use.
 When you use an existing debug cluster, it will reduce the start-up time.
 However, for complex or parallel workloads you might want to spin up your own just-in-time cluster.

 Best practices for debugging data flows are to keep the debug mode on, and to check and validate the business logic included in the data flow.
 Visually viewing the data transformations and shapes helps you see the changes.